danorel/Pacman/README.md

 #### We have forked the project as core: [github](http://zetcode.com/javagames/pacman/)

 The problem was solved by: Danyil Orel, Igor Zhykovsky, Tetiana Vasilieva.
-- Danyil Orel:
+- Danyil Orel:<br/>
-    A. Implemented the BFS algorithm for finding the target on the map.
+    A. Implemented the BFS algorithm for finding the target on the map.<br/>

-- Igor Zhykovsky:
+- Igor Zhykovsky:<br/>
-    A. Co-creator of the new game concepts and logic.
+    A. Co-creator of the new game concepts and logic.<br/>
     B. Fixed the core game, mentioned above.
-Integrated new game concepts, developed with Tetyana, in the code.
+Integrated new game concepts, developed with Tetyana, in the code.<br/>

-- Tetyana Vasilieva:
+- Tetyana Vasilieva:<br/>
-    A. Co-creator of the new game concepts and logic.
+    A. Co-creator of the new game concepts and logic.<br/>
     B. Implemented the design of the application.